Transition from Ming to Qing: Surrender of Taiwan (1683)

+Ming loyalists in Vietnam

-The Ming loyalist Chinese pirate Yang Yandi (Dương Ngạn Địch) and his fleet sailed to Vietnam to leave the Qing dynasty in March 1682.
+The Ming loyalist pirate Dương Ngạn Địch (Yang Yandi) (c) and his fleet sailed to Vietnam to leave the Qing dynasty in March 1682.
 Yang was a general of Ming China, and swore allegiance to Koxinga.
 His position was Chief Commander of Longmen (a place in modern Qinzhou, Guangxi).
-In 1679, after the Revolt of the Three Feudatories was put down by Qing dynasty, he led 3,000 soldiers and 50 ships to Da Nang together with Hoàng Tiến, Trần Thượng Xuyên and Trần An Bình.
-Dương Ngạn Địch and Hoàng Tiến were sponsored by Nguyễn Phúc Tần to settle Mỹ Tho, where Địch served as chief of a small Chinese community, while Trần Thượng Xuyên was sent to lead the community in Đông Phố (modern Biên Hòa).
+In 1679, after the Revolt of the Three Feudatories was put down by the Qing dynasty, he led 3,000 soldiers and 50 ships to Da Nang together with Hoàng Tiến, Trần Thượng Xuyên, and Trần An Bình.
+Dương Ngạn Địch and Hoàng Tiến were sponsored by Nguyễn Phúc Tần to settle Mỹ Tho, where Địch served as chief of a small Chinese community.
 The Nguyễn court allowed these resistance forces to resettle in Nam Ky, which had been newly conquered from the Khmers.
-These settlers named their settlements as "Minh Huong", to recall their allegiance to the Ming dynasty.

-Dương was murdered by his assistant Hoàng Tiến in 1688, who then revolted against the Nguyễn lord but was put down.
+These settlers named their settlements as "Minh Huong", to recall their allegiance to the Ming dynasty. Địch was murdered by his assistant Hoàng Tiến in 1688, who then revolted against the Nguyễn lord but was put down.
+In 1679, Trần Thượng Xuyên submitted to the Nguyễn lord and became a Nguyễn general and the Chinese community was allowed to settle in Đông Phố (modern Biên Hòa).
+Xuyên participated in various Nguyễn campaigns against Cambodia in 1689, 1699-1700, and in 1717.

 Literature and thought

 The defeat of the Ming dynasty posed practical and moral problems, especially for literati and officials.
 Confucian teachings emphasized loyalty (忠 zhōng), but the question arose as to whether Confucians should be loyal to the fallen Ming or to the new power, the Qing.
 Some, like the painter Bada Shanren, a descendant of the Ming ruling family, became recluses.
 Others, like Kong Shangren, who claimed to be a descendant of Confucius, supported the new regime.
 Kong wrote a poignant drama, The Peach Blossom Fan, which explored the moral decay of the Ming in order to explain its fall.
 Poets whose lives bridged the transition between Ming poetry and Qing poetry are attracting modern academic interest.
 Some of the most important first generation of Qing thinkers were Ming loyalists, at least in their hearts, including Gu Yanwu, Huang Zongxi, and Fang Yizhi.
 Partly in reaction and to protest the laxity and excess of the late Ming, they turned to evidential learning, which emphasized careful textual study and critical thinking.
 Another important group in this transitional period were the "Three Masters of Jiangdong"—Gong Dingzi, Wu Weiye and Qian Qianyi—who among other things contributed to a revival in the ci form of poetry.

 The emperors, in order to legitimize their rule, encouraged Qing officials and literary figures to organize and appropriate the legacy of Chinese literature, producing anthologies and critical works.
 They also patronized the development of Manchu literature and the translation of Chinese classics into Manchu.
-Yet the phrase "defeat the Qing and restore the Ming" remained a byword for many.